rolandnjoya1/azure-honeypot-with-attack-map/README.md

-Observe some of your VM logs:
+Observe some of your VM logs using query 1 in sentinal-quries.txt:

 SecurityEvent
  | where EventId == 4625